12. Verrou: a floating-point rounding errors checker

 • away zero: in this mode, all non-exact results are rounded in the opposite way to IEEE-754 toward zero rounding mode.

 • float: in this mode, all double precision floating-point operations are replaced by simple precision equivalent.
 Float operations remain unchanged.
+(See also --float=yes).

 • ftz: in this mode, denormal floating-point operations are flushed to zero.

 Finally, the main use for Verrou is to randomly switch rounding mode at each floating-point operation, in order to implement the "random rounding" variant of Monte Carlo Arithmetic (MCA).
-Three strategies can be used to choose the rounding mode for a given operation:
+Several strategies can be used to choose the rounding mode for a given operation:

 • random: Randomly pick one among upward and downward rounding, with equal probabilities.
 This is a form of asynchronous CESTAC method.